 Then we turn to the symbol and the feast and stare into the sign of what it is we are celebrating.
 It truly is an apt symbol pointing to the reality of divine/human love.

-Sacred Heart of Jesus, I believe in your love for me; be my love.
+Sacred Heart of Jesus, I believe in your love for me.